MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Ansible_with_Azure.md

 ## Lab overview

-In this lab we will deploy, configure, and manage two Linux web servers hosted on Azure virtual machines (VMs) by using Ansible.
+In this lab we will deploy, configure, and manage Azure resources by using Ansible.

 Ansible is declarative configuration management software.
 It relies on a description of the intended configuration applicable to managed computers in the form of playbooks.
 Ansible automatically applies that configuration and maintains it going forward, addressing any potential discrepancies.
 Playbooks are formatted by using YAML.